philcurtis4/weather_dashboard_6/README.md

 ![image of weather dashboard](./assests/images/screenshot.jpg)

 ## Credits
-This was created by Philip Curtis with hewlp of the resources of the rutgers bootcamp.
+This was created by Philip Curtis with help of the resources of the rutgers bootcamp.
 ## License
 This project has a MIT License.
 For more information read the LICENSE file.
 ---